 The MaXine PHC is an engineered solution to the challenges imposed on lifting operations in maritime environments by peak forces that stem from the oscillation of waves.
 The MaXine range of heave compensators reduces the stress of these forces and extends the weather window, allowing operators to minimise downtime and work for longer periods in high sea states.
 The system is positioned between the crane hook and the load to keep the rope taut at all times.
 It reduces the peaks and troughs by following the motion of the sea and allows work to proceed safely, efficiently and in a controlled manner, and can even be used under water.
 In addition the MaXine acts as a stand-alone system, eliminating the need for an external power source.

-IHC Vremac has designed a range of MaXine heave compensators that are capable of handling weights between 25 and 500 tonnes.
-The effectiveness of the system was demonstrated through a series of tests carried out in the harbor and at Vremac Cylinders’ headquarters, in co-operation with Biglift and Mammoet.
-A 12.2 tonne crane utilised the MaXine 50 unit to hoist a heavy plate from ground level.
-The crane’s hoisting ropes were gathered together into a single shackle, which was connected to a quick-release hook that was in turn welded to the plate itself.
+IHC Vremac Cylinders has designed a comprehensive range of MaXine heave compensators, which are capable of handling weights of between 50 and 500 tonnes, and it continues to evolve the technology in-line with market needs.
+During October 2013 for example, the company unveiled its MaXine 50 PHC with a physical demonstration of the product at work, which was attended by a number of heavy lift experts.
+A series of tests were conducted at IHC Vremac headquarters at Apeldoorn in the Netherlands, in co-operation with Biglift and Mammoet that demonstrated the capability and efficiency of the MaXine PHC system.
+A 12.2 tonne crane utilised the MaXine 50 PHC unit to hoist a heavy plate from ground level and the crane’s hoisting ropes were gathered together into a single shackle, which was in turn connected to a quick-release hook that was finally welded to the plate itself.

 Services: Hydraulic cylinders, swivels and accumulators